 - Meditate and stay present.
 Unplug from the past and unfinished business.
 Forgive yourself and others so your energy is fully present 100% right now.
 When your energy/spirit is in the past or somewhere else but present time, you won’t be able to manifest what you want.
 This is probably the most important tip for invoking grace and luck.
 When you have all your energy in the present time, the external factors don’t have authority over you and your thoughts will manifest instantly.
 Enlightened masters, Buddha, Jesus and so on confirm this practical wisdom for how to conduct your life, your energy and your spirit.

 - If you’re still unsure what to do – contact your feng shui consultant or me.
 I work remotely too.

 “Luck is what happens when preparation meets opportunity.” attributed to Roman philosopher Seneca

-Jan Cisek (FSSA, MSc Environmental Psychology) is a world leading-edge feng shui expert and trainer with 30+ years experience in feng shui and environmental psychology.
+Jan Cisek (FSSA, MSc Environmental Psychology) is a world-leading-edge feng shui expert and trainer with 40+ years of experience in feng shui and environmental psychology.
 His clients include corporations and celebrities.
 More about Jan